Gina Gordon, Ph.D.

-Gina Gordon, Ph.D., joined the UCO Office of Research and Sponsored Programs as a Grants Writer in 2017.
+Regina (Gina) Gordon joined the UCO Office of Research and Sponsored Programs in 2017.
 She earned her Ph.D.
-(2009) and MA (1997) in Anthropology from the University of Oklahoma in Norman and a BA (1992) in English and Political Science (International Relations) from Regis University in Denver, Colorado.
+(2009) and M.A.
+(1997) in anthropology from the University of Oklahoma, Norman, and a B.A.
+(1992) in English and political science (international relations) from Regis University in Denver, Colorado.

-A native of Oklahoma, she currently resides in Edmond, Oklahoma, with her husband (and UCO alumnus), Rodney, their daughter, Sienna, and Casper the friendly dog.
+A native of Oklahoma, Dr. Gordon currently resides in Edmond, Oklahoma, with her family.

 The views expressed by UCO faculty and staff on their personal websites and social media pages do not necessarily reflect the positions of the University of Central Oklahoma.
 UCO faculty and staff are advised to follow the university’s social media guidelines and are expected to conduct themselves in accordance with policies outlined in UCO’s Employee Handbook and/or Faculty Handbook.